apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**You can get a $100 gift card when you preorder Google's Pixel 8A**
+**Probe launched after Boeing cargo plane lands in Istanbul without front landing gear**

-You can read more about it [here](https://www.theverge.com/2024/5/8/24151342/google-pixel-8a-lego-icons-tiny-plants-deal-sale).
+You can read more about it [here](https://www.reuters.com/world/middle-east/boeing-cargo-plane-lands-istanbul-without-front-landing-gear-no-casualties-2024-05-08/).

 ## Requirements
 - Python 3.8